DotTech/HTML5-Raycaster/readme.txt

         Strafing implemented.
         Quality settings removed because it needs fixing.
 (0.5.1) Added FPS counter
-(0.5.2) Experimented with floor casting, but it costs too much performance (ended up with 2 fps)
+(0.5.2) Experimented with floor casting, but it costs too much performance.
         For that reason a gradient is used as floor.
         Added sky background
-(0.6)   Implemented sprite rendering
+(0.6)   Implemented sprite rendering.
+        Refactored the code so that it could be stored in seperate files and added more comments

 Planned features:
 - Sectors